wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **M:**&ensp;You can observe the observation, but not the observer.
 You know you are the ultimate observer by direct insight, not by a logical process based on observation.
 You are what you are, but you know what you are not.
-The self is known as beïng; the not-self is known as transient.
+The self is known as being; the not-self is known as transient.
 But in reality, all is in the mind.
 The observed, observation and observer are mental constructs.
 The self alone *is*.

-**Q:**&ensp;Why does the mind creäte all these divisions?
+**Q:**&ensp;Why does the mind create all these divisions?

 **M:**&ensp;To divide and particularise is in the mind’s very nature.
 There is no harm in dividing.